 Men’s fashion is in a state of crisis.
-It doesn’t matter where you look, from Paul Manafort’s $15,000 Ostrich coat, to the endless stream of bright-eyed graduates starting their careers, or the haggard, white-collar, middle class masses traipsing from airport lounge to departure gate in pleated slacks, tucked-in golf shirts, off-the-rack blazers, and overshined tasseled loafers.
+It doesn’t matter where you look, from the recent Twitter debate over cargo shorts (they’re objectively awful) to the endless stream of bright-eyed graduates starting their careers, or the haggard, white-collar masses traipsing from airport lounge to departure gate in pleated slacks and tucked-in golf shirts.

-But nowhere is this more obvious than in the world of young finance, a culture best illuminated today by an increasing number of very popular “finance meme” accounts on Instagram — like Billy Ray Valentine, Arbitrage Andy, Lit-quiditiy, Hoe-ing For Yield, and Finance God.
+But nowhere is this more obvious than in the world of young finance, a culture best illuminated by an increasing number of very popular “finance meme” accounts on Instagram — like Arbitrage Andy, Lit-quiditiy, and Finance God.

 Look no further than the Manhattan finance bro and the ubiquitousness of his fashion crutch of choice — the midtown uniform: button-down Oxford shirt, chinos, sleds (Gucci loafers), and, most important, a fleece vest.
 I understand the appeal of the Patagucci for the finance bro set.
 It’s like a fraternity; they want to fit in.
 The fleece vest hides their gut and sweaty armpits.
-It’s comfortable, especially in buy side offices attempting to emulate Steve Cohen’s theory that traders perform better in cold temperatures.
-It’s considerably cheaper than a decent suit, and is durable for those sloppy nights out.
+It’s comfortable, considerably cheaper than a decent suit, and is durable for those sloppy nights out.
 But none of that makes it okay.

 Generally, the problem with men and fashion is that guys try too hard or not at all.
 As I see it, particularly in finance and in the business world, it’s a function of risk/reward.
 Guys need to be pragmatic, live in the safe zone, and keep it simple.
 In that context, here’s everything you need to know: